fisheye-sonar/fisheye-ui/deploy/gateway/README.md

 ## Idle detection

-The idle-watcher's activity signal is the GPU worker's own job state via `GET /jobs/active` (`{"active": bool, "idle_seconds": float | null}`), not HTTP traffic.
+The idle-watcher's activity signal is the GPU worker's own job *and upload* state via `GET /jobs/active` (`{"active": bool, "idle_seconds": float |
+null}`), not HTTP traffic. `active` is true if either a job is pending/running **or** a file is currently uploading, a large upload can take a while with no job existing yet, and that shouldn't be treated as idle time either.
 The rule:

-- A job is pending/running -> never stop, regardless of how long it's been running or how long since the last request.
+- A job is pending/running, or a file is currently uploading -> never stop, regardless of how long it's been running or how long since the last request.
-- No job running -> idle time is measured from when the *most recent job finished* (`idle_seconds`).
-A user composing the form, or just reading a completed job's results with the tab open, isn't "activity" - only job start/finish moves the clock.
+- Neither is active -> idle time is measured from whichever finished most recently, a job *or* an upload (`idle_seconds`).
+A user composing the form, or just reading a completed job's results with the tab open, isn't "activity."
+Only a job or upload actually starting/finishing moves the clock.
-- No job has ever run yet this wake cycle (`idle_seconds` is `null`) -> the sidecar falls back to time since the worker became `ready`.
+- No job or upload has ever finished yet this wake cycle (`idle_seconds` is `null`) -> the sidecar falls back to time since the worker became `ready`.
 - The worker can't be reached to ask -> treated as "don't know," not as "no active jobs," so a transient network blip can't cause a stop mid-job.